Killer Clown Halloween Face Paint Tutorial

 You will need:

 - Black eyeliner

 - Dark eyeshadow

 - Contact lenses (optional)

-Start by covering your face and neck in the white face paint using a small sponge.
+- Start by covering your face and neck in the white face paint.
+Use a small sponge to apply the paint.
 Don't worry if it takes a while to work, particularly if your skin is dark.
-Pile on layer after layer until your skin tone has reached a ghostly white (10-20 minutes)
+Pile on layer after layer until your skin tone has reached a ghostly white.
+(10–20 minutes)